dasebe/webcachesim/README.md

 Simulate a variety of existing caching policies by replaying request traces, and use this framework as a basis to experiment with new ones.

+## Compile

+Auto generate a Makefile using cmake and start compilation as follows.

+    cmake CMakeLists.txt
+    make

 ## Use an exisiting policy

 The basic interface is